pallotron/yubiswitch/README.md

 If you are running macOS Catalina (10.15) or later, open System Preferences and go to Security & Privacy, Privacy.
 Under Accessibility, click the lock to make changes and then use the + button to add `/Applications/yubiswitch.app.`.
 Repeat under Input Monitoring.

+> [!IMPORTANT]
+> Yubiswitch is signed/notarised by the "Supratude Limited" developer account (@drothera) and so if you see this then this is expected.

 ![Accessibility settings](/images/screenshot-accessibility.png)

 # Integration with shell